-A detachable in-line volume control is included for lowering high-output sound sources for highest quality sound.
-This will make you happy even if you’re the extreme audiophile.
+Detachable in-line volume control is included for lowering high-output sound sources for the highest quality sound.
+This will make you happy even if you’re an extreme audiophile.

 But keep in mind there’s no in-line microphone.
 You can buy a separate cable and plug it in though.